 JULY :: The Summer Seminars.
 The major seminars:Poetry, fiction, creative non-fiction and screenwriting.
 Additional discussion groups for travel, wine and food writers, novelists, screenwriters, memoirists, journalists, documentarians, political commentators and essayists.
 Two sessions, two weeks each.
 Sessions may be combined.
 Graduate and undergraduate credits.
-NOTE: Registration for 2014 sessions now open.
+NOTE: 2014 sessions: registration closed.

 JULY-AUGUST:: The Tripp-Turner Workshops.
 Children’s lit, screenwriting and family entertainment: An intensive, two-week series of workshops, films, presentations and seminars led by Brouzils faculty members Priscilla Turner (Columbia Pictures, The War Between the Vowels and the Consonants, Cosby Mysteries, Miami Vice, others) and Jenny Tripp (Lion King, Prince and the Pauper, The Trouble with Angels, others).

 The Tripp-Turner Workshops begin at the end of July and continue through the first two weeks in August.
-Registration for the 2014 workshops now open.
+Registration for the 2014 workshops now closed.

 APRIL | JUNE | AUGUST | OCTOBER :: The Brouzils Memoir-writing Project.
 A two-week, goal-oriented program primarily for writers of personal, literary non-fiction – and our most popular workshop.
 Successful participants will be given help preparing a brief project description before arrival.
 Once in residence, they will meet a series of specific daily deadlines and leave two weeks later with full working plans for their books, including an outline and a professional proposal, and at least one completed chapter.
 Space is extremely limited; very small seminars (maximum: five) allow for individual consultation and collaboration.
 Ideal for those who need help launching a book project in a way that’s likely to lead to successful completion.
 The emphasis is on reaching a pre-publication goal, so writers of fiction and other genres may apply for admission on a space-available basis.
 On-going mentorships available.